Three Gorges: Scenic grandeur

 While monkeys keep howling at both sides of the river, the boat has swiftly passed thousands of mountains.

 Between winter and spring, the shadows of rocks and woods are reflected in the green pool accompanied by white, swift currents.
 Cascades plunge and flow across cypresses increasing at extremely high peaks.
 Clean water, flourishing trees, lofty mountains and luxuriant grasses compose the landscape.
 When the sun starts to rise or frost falls in the morning, forests and streams are chilly and solemn, and one can often hear monkeys howling from peaks.
 Their cries sound sad and strange and last in the valleys for quite a while, because of that, local fishers think the Wu Gorge is the longest of the Three Gorges in the east of Sichuan province.

 The Three Gorges have renowned scenic spots, such as the Kuimen (夔門), located at the western entrance to the Three Gorges.
 The cliffs on both sides appear to some as having been cut by knives or axes.
 Among the Wu Mountains that are located at the northern and southern beaches of the Wu Gorge, one of the twelve peaks is known as Fairy Peak.
 According to folk tradition, it symbolizes a fairy who assisted Yu the Great in controlling the waters and guiding boatmen.
 The Xiling Gorge comprises a series of famous gorges, including Military Book and Sword Gorge, Yellow Cow Gorge, and Lantern's Shadow Gorge.

+Hydroelectric development

-Hydroelectric projects at the Three Gorges
+Hydroelectric projects

 In 1919, after Sun Yat-sen had put forward the concept in the Plan for Industrial Development of his Founding Strategy (建国方略), experts investigated damming the Three Gorges, but it was not until 1994 that the Three Gorges project officially started.

 In 1944, the Nationalist government recruited John L. Savage, the Chief Engineer of the United States Bureau of Reclamation, who came to China and made a 10-day investigation of the Three Gorges.
 Afterwards, he wrote an enthusiastic report on the prospects of a dam.
 Construction was started on the first of the dams at Upper Tsing Yuan Tung, but was halted on August 15, 1947, because of the Chinese Civil War.